 Whether you are an aspiring entrepreneur or want to learn something new, this list of people will definitely inspire you!

 Credit: Aida Azlin Website

-Business: An online community for sisters made by sisters, the ethos of this company to offer the 160,000 global community support and inspiration through letter writing every Tuesdays.
+Business: An online community for sisters made by sisters, the ethos of this company is to offer the 160,000 global community support and inspiration through letter-writing every Tuesday.
 The love letters are written to empower and connect women.
-Most of the services are free and there is a promise to keep the female empowerment ad-free and sponsor free.
+Most of the services are free and there is a promise to keep the female empowerment ad-free and sponsor-free.
 AA does sell courses and products in the shop part of the business in order to be able to sustain and keep aspects of the community free.

 How to find her: Instagram, Facebook, Twitter, Youtube

 Credit: Mokhtar Alkhanshali Website

 Vision: “This is an unlikely tale of survival and revival.
 Of guardian angels, narrow escapes.
 This is a story with a happy ending: the moment you get to experience coffee, unlike anything you’ve ever had before.”

 About the Founder: Mokhtar Alkhanshali is a man of Yemeni descent raised in San Francisco, who decided to introduce the San Franciso to ethical Yemeni coffee.
 He began his mission to find the intersection point between Yemeni coffee and San Franciscan Cafes.
 In essence, coffee has become his life, he became a certified Q grader from the Coffee Quality Institute and spent 3 years in Yemen searching for the best coffee farmers.